 Although we have an intimate relationship with Jesus, we still need fellowship with each other.
 Don’t wait until tragedy brings you together.
 We need people that will eat, laugh, and cry with us.

 Our church came together the day after the shooting for a citywide gathering.
-Since many people visit Las Vegas from various states and countries many suffered loss.
-We need each other to develop resilience.
+Since Las Vegas is a tourist destination, many states and countries felt the pain of loss.
+We needed each other to develop resilience.

 Embrace Life’s Incremental Lessons